daveisagit/blocksets/README.md

 - **Block** is an orthogonal clump of units/pixels (_i.e. a line segment, rectangle, cuboid, hyper... you get the idea_)

-- **BlockSet** takes any layout of units composed in any fashion and resolve it to a disjoint set of blocks in a consistent fashion.
+- **BlockSet** takes any layout of units composed in any manner and resolve it to a disjoint set of blocks in a consistent fashion.

 ## Why?